owncloud/ocis/services/settings/README.md

 ## Default language

 The default language can be defined via SETTINGS_DEFAULT_LANGUAGE environment variable.
 If this variable is not defined, English will be used as default.
-The value has ISO 639-1 format ("de", "en", etc.) and limited by the supported languages.
+The value has the ISO 639-1 format ("de", "en", etc.) and is limited by the list supported languages.
 This setting can be used to set the default language for invitation emails.